DarekDGB/DigiByte-Q-ID/README.md

 └─────────────────────────────────────────────┘
 ```

-Q‑ID is composed of four coherent layers:
+Q-ID is composed of four coherent layers:

 ```
 qid/